joelparkerhenderson/ways-of-working/README.md

 # Ground rules

 Ground rules are simple guidelines that improve teamwork and communication.
+Ground rules may be also known as working agreements, team arrangements, shared expectations, and group understandings.

 Contents:
 * [What are ground rules?](#what-are-ground-rules)